Photovoltaic mounting system

 Photovoltaic mounting systems (also called solar module racking) are used to fix solar panels on surfaces like roofs, building facades, or the ground.
 These mounting systems generally enable retrofitting of solar panels on roofs or as part of the structure of the building (called BIPV).
 As the relative costs of solar photovoltaic (PV) modules has dropped, the costs of the racks have become more important and for small PV systems can be the most expensive material cost.
+This has caused an interest in small users deploying a DIY approach.
 Due to these trends, there has been an explosion of new racking trends.
 These include non-optimal orientations and tilt angles, new types of roof-mounts, ground mounts, canopies, building integrated, shading, vertical mounted and fencing systems.

 Orientation and inclination

 A solar cell performs the best (most energy per unit time) when its surface is perpendicular to the sun's rays, which change continuously over the course of the day and season (see: Sun path).
 It is a common practice to tilt a fixed PV module (without solar tracker) at the same angle as the latitude of array's location to maximize the annual energy yield of module.
 For example, rooftop PV module at the tropics provides highest annual energy yield when inclination of panel surface is close to horizontal direction.
 A study in the tropics showed that the orientation of low-slope rooftop PV has negligible impact on annual energy yield, but in the case of PV external sunshade applications, east façade and panel slope of 30–40° are the most suitable location and inclination.
-Recent studies have shown non-optimal orientations such as east-west facing bifacial PV systems have some advantages.
+Recent studies have shown non-optimal orientations such as east–west facing bifacial PV systems have some advantages.